Punjab, India: Post-colonial era

 During the colonial era, the various districts and princely states that made up Punjab Province were religiously eclectic, each containing significant populations of Punjabi Muslims, Punjabi Hindus, Punjabi Sikhs, Punjabi Christians, along with other ethnic and religious minorities.
 However, a major consequence of independence and the partition of Punjab Province in 1947 was the sudden shift towards religious homogeneity occurred in all districts across province and region owing to the new international border that cut through the subdivision.

 The demographic shift was captured when comparing decadal census data taken in 1941 and 1951 respectively, and was primarily due to wide scale migration but also caused by large-scale religious cleansing riots which were witnessed across the region at the time.
 According to historical demographer Tim Dyson, in the eastern regions of Punjab that ultimately became Indian Punjab following independence, districts that were 66% Hindu in 1941 became 80% Hindu in 1951; those that were 20% Sikh became 50% Sikh in 1951.
 Conversely, in the western regions of Punjab that ultimately became Pakistani Punjab, all districts became almost exclusively Muslim by 1951.

 Following independence, several small Punjabi princely states, including Patiala, acceded to the Union of India and were united into the PEPSU.
 In 1956 this was integrated with the state of East Punjab to create a new, enlarged Indian state called simply "Punjab".
 Punjab Day is celebrated across the state on 1 November every year marking the formation of a Punjabi language speaking state under the Punjab Reorganisation Act (1966).

 In 1966, following Hindu and Sikh Punjabi demands, the Indian government divided Punjab into the state of Punjab and the Hindi majority-speaking states of Haryana and Himachal Pradesh.

+During the 1960s, Punjab was known for its prosperity within India, largely due to its fertile lands and industrious inhabitants.
+However, a significant portion of the Sikh community felt a sense of disparity from the central government of India.
+The roots of such grievances stretched back several decades, with the primary issue revolving around the distribution of water from the trio of rivers – Ravi, Beas, and Sutlej – that flowed across the Punjabi territory.

+Although Punjab had these waterways running across its lands, it was lawfully granted only a quarter of the water, precisely 24%, as per the Inter-State Water Disputes Act.
+The rest, a staggering 76%, was assigned to Rajasthan and Haryana.
+To many Punjabis, especially the farming community who heavily depended on these waters for irrigation, this allocation seemed inequitable.
+The water distribution was a significant contributing factor to the growing sense of disgruntlement against the central government.